-Beautiful deep yellow-orange black-eyed 2.5" daisies bloom in August & September, broad attractive dark green leaves up to 8" long, spreads well by runners, excellent cut flowers, attracts butterflies, drought tolerant, food plant for Pearl Crescent (Phyciodes tharos), Silvery Checkerspot (Chlosyne nycteis), Wavy-lined Emerald (Synchlora aerata) Butterfly caterpillars.
-A very nice garden plant that creates a much more compact & dense effect compared to Rudbeckia hirta (Black-eyed Susan).
-Black-eyed Susan's as a group (including both R. fulgida & R. hirta & others) are the State Flower of Maryland.
+Beautiful deep yellow-orange black-eyed 2.5" daisies bloom in August and September, broad attractive dark green leaves up to 8 inches long, spreads well by runners, excellent cut flowers, attracts butterflies, clay and drought tolerant, food plant for Pearl Crescent (Phyciodes tharos), Silvery Checkerspot (Chlosyne nycteis), & Wavy-lined Emerald (Synchlora aerata) Pearl Crescent (Phyciodes tharos), Silvery Checkerspot (Chlosyne nycteis), and Wavy-lined Emerald (Synchlora aerata) Butterfly caterpillars.
+A very nice garden plant that creates a much more compact and dense effect compared to Rudbeckia hirta (Black-eyed Susan).
+Black-eyed Susans as a group (including both R. fulgida and R. hirta and others) are the State Flower of Maryland.

 Review or Finalize Your Order